 Carry out performance reviews/appraisals but in a manner of fairness with a good dose of honesty and sensitivity.
 Adopt a supportive, coaching approach giving them empowerment over their own success.

 Also complete mini one’s throughout the year.
 I know I used to hate these when I started on the corporate ladder as it always seemed to be used by directors to beat you rather than look for the most productive way forward.

 Implement mentoring or coaching packages that focus on regular improvement.

 4. Senior management high turnover – It takes time for any manager to gain an understanding of their role and equally as much to develop an understanding relationship with the team and those they are responsible for as well as expertise in the job itself, ergo, you will never have an efficient business if the key players aren’t bedded down.

 Without stability from the top down, others will also adopt a short-term approach.

 Start to consider long-term objectives with new managers.
 Looking at both short/long-term, create career paths or goals that align with the business’ objectives.
 SWOT analysis work well here to establish individual’s S & Os and look to embrace these rather than concentrating on W or T.

 5. Looking at just the ‘Visible’ results – All too often I see how organisations simply look at the bottom line figures.
-Even in a sales environment, figures are important and as far as the board are concerned, yes, figures are critical but refrain from simply looking at these.
+Even in a sales environment, figures are important and as far as the board are concerned, yes, figures are critical but refrain from looking at these in an isolated state.

 What is your organisation’s Critical Success Factor (CSF)?
 What are the key elements that drive your business?
 This should be created from your mission statement, from that, activities can be created to insure it.
 These aren’t all necessary figure based but can be around client/customer satisfaction, staff wellbeing etc.